https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week2-ungraded-labs/C4_W2_Lab_2_Intro_to_Kubernetes/README.md

 kubectl apply -f yaml/deployment.yaml
 ```

-Running `kubectl get deploy` afterwards should show you something like below to tell you that the pod is ready.
+Running `kubectl get deploy` after around 90 seconds should show you something like below to tell you that the deployment is ready.

 ```
 NAME                    READY   UP-TO-DATE   AVAILABLE   AGE